 - Earthquake

 - Wildfire

 - Drought and Water Supply

 - Flood: 100/500-Year

 - Landslides

-- Severe Weather: Extreme Heat
+- Extreme Heat

-- Severe Weather: Heavy Rains/Thunderstorms/Hail/Lightning/Dense Fog
+- Severe Weather: Heavy Rains/Thunderstorms/Hail/Lightning

-- Severe Weather: High Winds
+- High Winds

 Dam incidents were quantitatively assessed in the plan, but the HMPC determined that because the District's facilities were not exposed to dam inundation hazards, and because they do not operate the two dams located upstream of the District's service area this hazard did not need to be prioritized.
+The District will participate in dam incident planning as it relates to the specific plan process for the Sonoma Development Center.
+Similarly, while dense fog can result in limited visibility and affect traffic flow, particularly in southern Sonoma Valley, it rarely affects water utility infrastructure, such as aboveground water storage tanks and underground pipelines.
+For this reason, dense fog is not a high priority hazard for the District and no dense fog mitigation actions are included in the plan.
 Public health hazards (pandemics/epidemics) and cyber threats were also identified by the HMPC as priority hazards, as noted in Section 4.4 Human-caused and Human-health Hazards.
 Climate change impacts are qualitatively discussed in each hazard profile section.
 Public Safety Power Shutoffs (PSPS), commonly associated with high wind and wildfire events, are addressed by the Severe Weather: High Wind actions.